Optimizing Large Model Training through Overlapped Activation Recomputation: Evaluation

 \subsection{Overhead Analysis}

-\textbf{Profiling time.} \pname{} requires offline profiling of the model and collection of statistics for each operator.
-It introduces additional time overhead, which is equivalent to the time of several iterations of training (\S\ref{sec:overview}).
-In our experiments, we complete the profiling of 1.3-20B models within minutes.
-The profiling time is negligible compared to the total model training time.
+\osdi{ \textbf{Profiling time.} \pname{} requires offline profiling of the model and collection of statistics for each operator.
+It introduces a small time overhead equivalent to several iterations of training (\S\ref{sec:overview}).
+In our experiments, profiling models ranging from 1.3B to 23B parameters takes only a few minutes due to our optimizations outlined in \S\ref{sec:implementation}.
+The profiling time is negligible compared to the total training time.

-\textbf{Search time for \textit{Lynx-optimal}.} We use MILP to search for the optimal recomputation scheduling policy (\S\ref{sec:optimal}).
-Table~\ref{tbl:overhead} shows the search time for different model sizes.
-We spend 1.2-5.2 hours to find the best policy for 1.3B-13B model.
-We observe that the search time increases with the model size for two reasons.
-(1) Increasing the number of model layers expands the search space.
-And (2) large models demand more GPU memory for training, presenting challenges for the policy searching.

-\textbf{Search time for \textit{Lynx-heuristic}.} We implement a heuristic recomputation mechanism to expedite the search (\S\ref{sec:heuristic}). \textit{Lynx-heu} can find the solution within 0.2 seconds for 1.3B-13B models.
-The time overhead is marginal compared to the large models' long training time.
-Moreover, Table~\ref{tbl:overhead} demonstrates that the search time for \textit{Lynx-heu} remains consistent across any model size, enhancing its practicality in real systems.
+\textbf{Search time for \heu{}.} \heu{} can generate a solution within 1 seconds for models ranging from 1.3B to 175B parameters.
+Moreover, Figure~\ref{fig:overhead} shows that the search time for \heu{} remains consistent across different model sizes, demonstrating its scalability.

-\textbf{Search time for model partitioning.} The partitioning policy, which maps the number of model layers to each pipeline stage for load balancing (\S\ref{sec:partition}), requires multiple calls to \pname{}-optimal or \pname{}-heuristic to obtain recomputation times.
-Table~\ref{tbl:overhead} presents the experimental results. \pname{} takes 1.8-9 hours to find the optimal partitioning and recomputation policy, while less than 2 seconds are required to find the heuristic result across different models.
-Since training large models typically takes weeks or even months, the policy making overhead is negligible.
+\textbf{Search time for model partitioning.} Determining the model partitioning policy, requires multiple invocations of \pname{}'s recomputation scheduling mechanism.
+Figure~\ref{fig:overhead} shows that \heu{} takes less than 3 seconds to determine both partitioning and recomputation policies, even for large-scale models like the 175B parameter model.}